Notion vs Coda for internal accounting management: limits and best uses in 2026

 - finance digital transformation

-- startup finance support
+- tech startup accountant

-- Pennylane as accounting source
+- Pennylane as accounting system of record

 Frequently asked questions